 Everyone loves to hear how durable a radio is but that can also lead to limiting yourself to only the toughest of the tough when the reality is that it may very well be worth it to sacrifice some toughness for additional features.

 Size and weight

 There is only so much a speaker of a certain size can do.
 If you buy a smaller radio, then the sound is going to be quite limited.
-You will have to figure out how important weight is to you when it comes to an emergency radio.
+You will have to figure out how important weight is to you when it comes to emergency radio.
 Plenty of people find that they like to have a variety of radios for different tasks.
-You might have one that fits in a pocket for going out on day hiking trips but have a beefier radio with more robust sound at your base camp or cabin.
+You might have one that fits in a pocket for going out on day hiking trips but has a beefier radio with more robust sound at your base camp or cabin.